warner/lothar-blog/drafts/51-protocol-not-taken/51-protocol-not-taken.md

 doing more stretching, or using techniques from the upcoming [Password Hashing Competition](https://password-hashing.net/)).
 And we can provide a more consistent experience to users of all kinds of devices.

-The next post will give an overview of the "onepw" protocol.